 Turning — Generation of an external surface by describing a helical toolpath using a cutting tool such as a non-rotary tool bit.

 Milling — Creation of precise sizes and shapes using rotary cutters to remove material by feeding or advancing a workpiece in a direction at an angle with the axis of the tool.

 Grinding — Utilization of a grinding wheel as a cutting tool to produce fine finishes and precise dimensions.

 Drilling — Cutting or enlarging a hole of a circular cross-section via the use of a drill bit as a rotary cutting tool.

 CNC Machining at EVS Metal

 The integration of the latest design software in our machine shops, like SolidWorks and MasterCam X, allows EVS Metal to work within extremely tight tolerance parameters of +/-.001 inch at speeds of up to 12,000 RPM, while still giving customers the flexibility to produce runs as small as 5 pieces.
 As a provider of turnkey manufacturing solutions, EVS prides itself on the ability to provide a range of metal fabrication services all under one roof, including stainless steel, plastic and aluminum CNC machining.

-Our machine shops in Pennsylvania, Texas and New Jersey are quipped with the latest technology and and most experienced machinists the industry has to offer, enabling our company to also perform secondary sheet metal operations more efficiently.
-Keeping CNC machining and all other aspects of metal fabrication within our ISO 9001, ITAR-registered facilities gives us better control over quality, resulting in more consistent production and higher customer satisfaction.
+Our machine shops in Pennsylvania and Texas are equipped with the latest technology and most experienced machinists the industry has to offer, enabling our company to also perform secondary sheet metal operations more efficiently.
+Keeping CNC machining and all other aspects of metal fabrication within our ISO 9001:2018-registered facilities gives us better control over quality, resulting in more consistent production and higher customer satisfaction.